Preventing Loud TV Commercials

 What do the rules do?

 Canadian broadcasters and television service providers (e.g., cable, satellite, and IPTV providers) must follow international standardsFootnote 1 for measuring and controlling digital television signals, and must ensure that TV commercials are broadcast at a similar volume to programs.
-The standards apply to digital television services only.
+The standards apply to digital television services received through a television service provider (e.g. cable, IPTV, DTH) or over-the-air – they do not apply to streaming services or analog TV.
 They are designed to ensure that you do not have to reach for the remote control when a show cuts to an advertisement.
 Broadcasters are also responsible for maintaining the volume of the programs themselves, to ensure that both programs and advertisements are transmitted at a relatively even volume.

 What about other factors?